 |Conversion rate (%) = (number of actions achieved / number of unique visitors) x 100|

 Note that with a landing page only one Conversion should be possible, as this pursues a specific goal (e.g. registration for a newsletter or course, conclusion of a purchase, ...).

 For measurement and monitoring use the tools Google Analytics, Matomo and Google Tag Manager.

 6) Bounce Rate

-The "Bounce Rate" indicates, what percentage of users left your Website , without a single click on the page.
+The "bounce rate" indicates the percentage of users who have left your site without making a single click. to transact on the site.
 As one of the most important SEO KPIs, Google uses this metric as a ranking factor.
 If the bounce rate is high, it can mean that the user's search intention was not met.

 The type of your website plays a big role.
 If you run an informative website (blog, guidebook), a high bounce rate with a long dwell time can mean that users have found what they were looking for (positive signal).
 With an online store, on the other hand, a high bounce rate without making a purchase is a negative signal.

 Possible reasons why a user leaves the website without interaction can vary depending on the industry, product, country, end device or type of website: